-- Support Services Specialist at U.S. Forest Service.
-Denver, CO.
+- Support Services Specialist, U.S. Forest Service (Denver, CO)

-- Disaster Program Manager, Red Cross.
-Mohawk Valley, New York.
+- Disaster Program Manager, Red Cross (Mohawk Valley, NY)

 1 -3 years.

+Coverdell Fellows webpage and application link are at https://ucdenverdata.formstack.com/forms/coverdell.
 Select to pay application fee 'by check.'
 Follow up with an email to [email protected] with a copy of your service record and request the application fee waiver.
 Submit application materials as they become available.
-Admissions are rolling with decisions delivered approximately 30 days after all materials are received.
-Apply for scholarships by March 1 for fall award consideration.
+Admissions are rolling with decisions delivered approximately 14 business days after all materials are received.
+Apply for scholarships by March 15 for fall award consideration.

 Late August, Late January, Early June

 - Option to pursue degree part time while receiving the Coverdell Fellowship